 Assessment plans for degree and certificate programs describe the means used to assess and document student academic achievement in each of the academic majors at IPFW.
 Further, the plans describe the processes used to reach conclusions about whether the goals for the program are being achieved.
-The purpose of assessment is program improvement, with the focus on the goals of the program, rather than the achievement of the student in completing the requirements of the program.
+The focus of the assessment is on the goals of the program, rather than the achievement of the student in completing the requirements of the program.